Giving blood for the first time

 Please register if you are in one of these groups.

 As a new donor, we know you're eager to give blood and save lives straight away.
-We understand it's disappointing not to get an appointment now.
-But don't worry, your help will be needed in the future and we'll get in touch when there's space to donate.
+We understand it's disappointing if you can’t find an appointment immediately.
+But don't worry, your help will be needed in the future so please search several months ahead.

 There are three reasons why you might not get an appointment straight away:

 - we only collect the amount of blood that's needed and don't want to waste your donation.

 - we prioritise the most needed blood types and your blood group is not yet known

 - as a safety precaution, we've reduced the number of donation chairs per session to give more space between donors - this means there are fewer appointments available

 To get started, you'll need to register your details on our database.
 We will ask you to:

 - answer some basic questions to check you are most likely to be able to donate

 - complete your personal details to set up your account